Professional training in Hydroponics by Distance Learning

 COURSE STRUCTURE AND CONTENT

-The Certificate In Hydroponics comprises 30 lessons.
+The Certificate In Hydroponics comprises 30 lessons and two examinations.
 The lessons for the course are listed below.

 - Introduction to Hydroponic Technology